mystrax/Lesson-9/README.md

           return 0;
       }

- would you like to quit
+ Would you like to quit

     char input;
       do {